-We are very pleased to announce fifteen fantastic projects supported through our Let’s Get Digital Fund.
+M&GNSW has been supporting fifteen fantastic projects through our Let’s Get Digital Fund, managed by our Digital Creative Zanny Begg.
 Small to medium galleries, museums and Aboriginal cultural centres across NSW have responded to the COVID-19 crisis with new strategies of digital engagement.
 Let’s Get Digital will support a range of institutions in adapting to this environment by developing skills and resources to integrate digital experiences into their future programming.

 Each project has dedicated $10,000 to employ regional artists and creatives to produce and deliver enhanced digital and artistic content for their communities and to collaborate with staff and volunteers to enhance their digital knowledge, with $3000 allocated to support project costs.

 Bathurst Regional Art Gallery hosted a series of workshops, developed in conjunction with the Local Aboriginal Lands Council, Community Services staff, Kelso High, and artists Sven and We Buy Your Kids, to engage young people in creating empowering content that ‘Lit Up’ Bathurst over NAIDOC week.
 Funds will compliment a successful Stronger Country Communities Grant which installed digital screens and projectors across the Bathurst CBD by focusing on content creation and digital skills.

 Cumberland City Council – Granville Centre Art Gallery will initiate a Digital Online Program Series, created by Ricky Tana from Opnsrc.co in collaboration with the gallery team, to engage audiences with gallery programming.
 The project will include podcasts, videos, and audio tours created in consultation with Accessible Arts to engage diverse audiences with the gallery.